OpenIPC/sbc-groundstations/radxa_pi_zero_3w/headless_setup.md

 <br>

-This changes the raxda zero 3w internal wifi to wlan1 *note -- we're relying on the OUI of the MAC address on the internal wifi adapter, which *should* be the same for all zero 3w boards.
+This changes the radxa zero 3w internal wifi to wlan1 *note -- we're relying on the OUI of the MAC address on the internal wifi adapter, which *should* be the same for all zero 3w boards.

 `sudo nano /etc/udev/rules.d/99-custom-wifi.rules`